Chartreuse is a green French herbal liqueur that’s worth adding to your collection! Here’s more about it and how to use it.

 What is Chartreuse?

-Chartreuse is a French herbal liqueur: the only one in the world with a completely natural green color.
-It’s been made by French monks since the 1737 using a secret recipe using a blend of 130 different plants and herbs (really, though it sounds too mythical).
+Chartreuse is a French herbal liqueur: the only one in the world with a natural green color.
+It’s been made by French monks since 1737 using a secret recipe using a blend of 130 different plants and herbs.
 The name comes from the Grande Chartreuse monastery, located near Grenoble, France.

 Chartreuse is available in two varieties: Green Chartreuse is the most common.
 Yellow Chartreuse is more unique: it has a lower alcohol content than the green variety and is slightly sweeter.